I’ve been thinking a lot lately about, What is grace? and How to explain grace?

 Everyone in the restaurant looked on . . . including the employee, who stood there with the mop in his hand and refused to just mop up the spill for the woman.

 Instead, he sighed loudly, shook his head, and remained annoyed, adding to the woman’s embarrassment.

 I said to the employee, “You know, you have a mop there.
 You could simply just mop up the small spill instead of making her get on her hands and knees to wipe it up.”

 He said nothing.

-He never helped the woman, who cleaned up the floor by herself.
+He never helped the woman, who cleaned up the floor with napkins while he watched.

 Missed opportunity for grace.